Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Permits:

 As a beginner, you must learn about the necessary permits for trekking in Annapurna Base Camp.
-The licenses may differ from the route you have planned to hike, but you need two permits, especially for the Annapurna Base Camp trek.
-To get to Annapurna Base Camp, you have to pass through the Annapurna Conservation Area; the first necessary permit required to trek on the Annapurna Base Camp is the Annapurna Conservation Area permit (ACAP).
+The licenses may differ from the Route you have planned to hike, but you need two permits, especially for the Annapurna Base Camp trek.
+To get to Annapurna Base Camp, you have to pass through the Annapurna Conservation Area; the first permit required to trek on the Annapurna Base Camp is the Annapurna Conservation Area permit (ACAP).

 Permits Check Post 1024x384